olchui428/isom3000h-project/README.md

 ## Accreditation System

-The goal of this project is to create a decentralized Accreditation system for different organizations to issue Certificates to Applicants.
+The goal of this project is to create a decentralized Accreditation system for different organizations (Issuers) to issue Certificates to Applicants.

 The specific objectives are as follows: